A non-custodial wallet for digital currency: design challenges and opportunities: Navigating a Shifting Payments Landscape

 However, cash also has flaws that can be addressed by digital forms of money.
 For example, cash is not suitable for payments at a distance, and it has has size restrictions that limit the amounts that can be transacted at a single time and place.
 Digital forms of money are sometimes bound by fewer restrictions on its transport and use~\cite{didenko2019evolution}.
 Cash is visual, making it challenging to use if a person cannot visually denote its value, currency, or amount~\cite{kameswaran2019cash}.
 Cash can be vulnerable to counterfeiting, physical theft, regulatory evasion, and lack of visibility into its transactions, all of which can support criminal activity.
 However, it is not clear whether removing banknotes, especially those of high value, might not eliminate crime but only change its form, such as a shift toward an increase in institutional corruption or the use of commodity money, such as precious metals or stones, or criminal activities~\cite{mcandrews2020case}.
 Limitations inherent to cash have been presented by central banks across the world as a justification for pursuing CBDC.
 With 38 per cent of global countries either piloting CBDC or expressing public interest in it~\cite{patel2022cbdc}, CBDC has the potential to change our concept of money in unprecedented ways across the globe.
 Nevertheless, the properties of cash, whether positive or negative, remain valuable to many people.

-As CBDC may become more prevalent in the future, designers are exploring ways to ensure continued accessibility to cash, particularly for those who rely on it or to support economic continuity in the event of infrastructural disruptions, such as power outages.
+As digital currency may become more prevalent in the future, designers are exploring ways to ensure continued accessibility to cash, particularly for those who rely on it or to support economic continuity in the event of infrastructural disruptions, such as power outages.
 A variety of potential designs have been proposed, including those that allow cash-like functionality without cash distribution infrastructure.
 One proposal is to allow users to self-print cash that has features compatible with digital payment systems, such as taking a picture to turn the cash into digital forms~\cite{zhou2023print}.
-Consumer affordances of cash, such as anonymity, are becoming important considerations in the design of CBDC~\cite{wust2022platypus}.
-Yet, any design attempt is also thwarted by the theoretical unknowns of exactly what a CBDC system will come to be.
+Consumer affordances of cash, such as anonymity, are becoming important considerations in the design of digital currency~\cite{wust2022platypus}.
+Yet, any design attempt is also thwarted by the theoretical unknowns of exactly what a digital currency system will come to be.
 Will it be issued by central banks, or privately, like Meta’s Libra coin, which is underpinned by financial assets~\cite{diez2020cbdc}?
-Will CBDC be distributed as a token by banks, or will people have accounts with the central bank~\cite{bindseil2019central}?
-Will CBDC be used in wholesale markets, retail markets, or both?
-Designing a retail CBDC would be significantly more challenging due to the complexity of factors associated with retail usage~\cite{panetta2022demystifying}.
-Currently, several banks are working on CBDC as both a cross-border payment system and a consumer-focussed system~\cite{auer2020taking}, making CBDC not only a country-specific narrative but a global one.
-Though a wide range of topics are covered in CBDC discourse, gaps in research focus have emerged.
+Will digital currency be distributed as a token by banks, or will people have accounts with the central bank~\cite{bindseil2019central}?
+Will digital currency be used in wholesale markets, retail markets, or both?
+Designing a retail digital currency would be significantly more challenging due to the complexity of factors associated with retail usage~\cite{panetta2022demystifying}.
+Currently, several banks are working on digital currency as both a cross-border payment system and a consumer-focussed system~\cite{auer2020taking}, making digital currency not only a country-specific narrative but a global one.
+Though a wide range of topics are covered in digital currency discourse, gaps in research focus have emerged.
 One example is the majority of focus on technical aspects while user-focussed approaches have been based on theory rather than practical methodologies~\cite{barzykinclusive}.